NedMakesGames/nedmakesgames.github.io/_posts/2020-11-18-compute-replace-geo.md

 ---
 title: 🖥️ Using Compute Shaders to Replace Geometry Shaders
-tags: [Unity, Unity 2020.1, Unity 2020.2, Unity 2020.3, Graphics Programming, URP, HLSL, C#, Shader, Basics, Compute Shader]
+tags: [Unity, Unity 2020.1, Unity 2020.2, Unity 2020.3, Graphics Programming, URP, HLSL, C#, Shader, Basics, Compute Shader, Video]
 style: fill
 color: secondary
 description: "Compute Shaders are scripts that run on the GPU!
 In this video, I convert a geometry shader to a compute shader, increasing compatibility and efficiency."